tkchao97/todo-list/README.md

 # Problem - To-Do List Web Application

-You are tasked with creating a simple To-Do List web application using HTML, CSS, and JavaScript.
-The application should allow users to add, edit, and delete tasks.
-Tasks should have a title, description, status (completed or not), and priority.
+Your mission is to develop a basic To-Do List web application.
+You have the flexibility to use fundamental HTML, CSS, and JavaScript or opt for a broader range of web stacks, such as React, Bootstrap, Angular, Laravel, or even WebAssembly (WASM).
+This application must enable users to seamlessly add, modify, and remove tasks, each characterized by a title, description, status (complete or pending), and priority.
 The design should be clean and intuitive.

 ## Requirements